European Union orders TikTok to preserve data related to Romanian election

 The Commission has already asked TikTok twice for information on its recommendation systems related to elections, including a second request on Friday for additional information on how it manages risks from “information manipulation.”

-Earlier this week, during questioning from a committee of European Parliament lawmakers, TikTok executives said they uncovered several election influence networks including one that supported Georgescu but defended the platform's election integrity practices.
+Earlier this week, during questioning from a committee of European Parliament lawmakers, TikTok executives said they uncovered several Romanian influence networks including one that supported Georgescu but defended the platform's election integrity practices.